Perfect your smile with dental bonding – it’s easy, affordable, fast, and makes a dramatic difference!

 Can you benefit from bonding?

 Bonding is an appropriate alternative to restorative procedures such as dental fillings, inlays, onlays, and full-coverage crowns.
 If patients have existing oral health and functional needs, our dentists may recommend restorations (like fillings) instead.
-Likewise, if patients have more extensive misalignment or conditions for bite correction, Drs Kidonakis, Yoo, or Danesh might suggest orthodontic treatment such as Invisalign®.
+Likewise, if patients have more extensive misalignment or conditions for bite correction, Drs Kidonakis, or Yoo might suggest orthodontic treatment such as Invisalign®.

 Dental bonding is generally a more conservative alternative to repair cosmetic concerns, with the notable exception of stubborn stains.
 Professional whitening may not sufficiently remove deep intrinsic discoloration.
 Accordingly, bonding can cover up or disguise very yellow or otherwise discolored teeth.